javirs200/QR_Generator_Tool/README.md

 # QR Generator Tool

-This is a QR app generator that allows you to easily create QR codes for various purposes.
+This is a QR generator tool that allows you to easily create QR codes for various purposes.

 ## Features